 UCLA MESA Program

-The UCLA MESA Schools Program (MSP) is one of 19 university centers in the Mathematics Engineering and Science Achievement (MESA) Statewide organization.
+The UCLA MESA College Prep Program is one of 19 university centers in the Mathematics Engineering and Science Achievement (MESA) Statewide organization.
 MESA’s mission is to enable economically disadvantaged students to prepare for and pursue a math-based degree in areas such as science, technology, engineering, or mathematics (STEM).

 Beginning in 1997 with only five schools, UCLA CEED’s MESA Program currently serves 20 schools and over 800 students in the Los Angeles Unified and Inglewood Unified School Districts.
 Please check here to see if MESA is offered at your school!